 Hailing from the ateliers of Sabae, Japan, Matsuda Eyewear employ an inspired amalgam of classic craftsmanship and technological innovation to create some truly spectacular frames.
 The M3122 style features a double bridge and titanium side shield ‘blinders’.
 Both are finished with some beautiful engraved detailing.
 A classic, aviator-inspired frame with a modern, almost futuristic twist.

 Matsuda’s frames are fitted with their custom CR-39 lenses.
 These lenses are lighter and more impact-resistant than glass and filter out 100% of harmful UVA and UVB light.
 Each lens is treated with seven layers of anti-reflective coating to reduce eye strain.
-They’re also polarised to filter out glare and to enhance contrast, resulting in a lens with impeccable clarity.

 FREE UK delivery on orders over £50.